 PLATE 7: MACERAL GROUP: VITRINITE; Maceral Subgroup: Gelovitrinite; Maceral: Corpogelinite and Gelinite

-Gelovitrinite is a maceral subgroup representing vitrinitic macerals with origins from the gelification of humic solutions and is not related to specific plant tissues.
+Gelovitrinite is a maceral subgroup representing vitrinitic macerals with origins from the gelification of humic solutions, and is not related to specific plant tissues.
 Possibly formed from humic fluids or plant cell contents during decay and diagenesis, gelovitrinite is subsequently precipitated as colloidal gels within voids or cavities.
 It is represented by colloidal infilling of former voids by vitrinitic material.
 Corpogelinite and gelinite make up this subgroup.

-Corpogelinite represents discrete, homogenous vitrinite infilling cell lumens in situ, or occurring as isolated discrete generally oval bodies within coal bands or a mineral matrix.
+Corpogelinite represents discrete, homogeneous vitrinite infilling cell lumens in situ, or occurring as isolated, discrete, generally oval bodies within coal bands or a mineral matrix.

 Gelinite is a maceral representing gelified vitrinitic material of pure colloidal gel, generally infilling empty spaces in fusinite or secretinite for example, or cracks and other voids.
 It is secondary in origin, and is not very common in coals globally.